Wisconsin Conservation Voters

 - Value learning, are curious, and like to seek out new ideas and opportunities for personal growth and improvement.

-- Are excited to engage voters to fight for a clean environment, a healthy future, and a fair democracy for all Wisconsinites.
+- Are excited to engage voters and others to fight for a clean environment, a healthy future, and a fair democracy for all Wisconsinites.

-Conditions: One position will be located in the Fox Valley, and one position will be located in Dane County or Southwest Wisconsin, locations flexible.
+This position can be based in Madison, but the location is flexible.
 Due to COVID-19, the ability to work from home is required for the near future.
-We will offer a stipend for internet and cell phone.
-You will need a smartphone, and will have a choice between a provided laptop or a computer stipend.
-All of our work will be remote until it is safe to return to doing in-person work in the community.
-Once it is safe to do so, this job will require regular travel throughout your region.
-Reliable transportation and a valid driver’s license are required.
 Some evening and weekend work is required, and during busy times you should have the flexibility to work hours exceeding regular office hours to get the job done.
-The positions are full time, temporary, and classified as exempt.
+The position is full time, temporary, and classified as exempt.

-Email your resume, cover letter, and three references by Sunday, May 2, 2021 to firstname.lastname@example.org, with “Climate Organizer” in the subject line.
-This position has a flexible start date in May or June of 2021.
+Email your resume, cover letter, and three references by July 19 to firstname.lastname@example.org, with “Communications Specialist” in the subject line.
+This position has a flexible start date in August 2021.

 To apply for this job email your details to email@example.com